 While most people expect that commissions are a non-negotiable part of real estate dealings, it’s possible to pay a set amount of money regardless of the final selling price, if you hire an agent with a fixed fee.

 With a fixed-fee agent, you’re not only likely to pay less in sale costs, but you’ll also know exactly what you’re paying for upfront.
-Upside, for example, charges a standard flat fee of $8,900 for private treaty sales and $9,700 for auctions – no matter how much your house sells for.
+Upside, for example, charge a flat, cheaper fee that covers all the essentials for selling your home – no matter how much your house sells for.
 This cost also includes services that many commission agents charge as extra, such as marketing.

 2. Add a coat of paint